Signatures of rigidity and second sound in dipolar supersolids

 \paragraph*{\textit {Probing the rigidity of supersolids}.} We now examine the barrier-release dynamics of the dipolar supersolid at $\epsilon_\text{dd} = 1.36$, where both superfluid and solid-like responses are expected.
 The resulting density evolution is shown in Fig.~\ref{Fig:1D_dyn_without_phase}(b).
 A complex behavior arises from the coexistence of a droplet crystal and a non-negligible superfluid background, which enables particle tunneling between droplets~\cite{Turmanov_oscillations_2021}.

 Following the quench, the droplets are displaced and undergo small-amplitude oscillations with relative phase differences, resembling the motion seen in the isolated droplet phase [Fig.~\ref{Fig:1D_dyn_without_phase}(a)].
 However, unlike the isolated droplet regime, these oscillations are damped over time due to coupling with the superfluid background.
-We quantify this damping by tracking the droplet positions during evolution and fitting the envelope of their oscillations with an exponential function of the form $A + B e^{-\Gamma t / \hbar}$.
-The extracted decay rates as a function of the interaction parameter $\epsilon_\text{dd}$ are shown in Fig.~\ref{Fig:Normal_supersolid}.
-As $\epsilon_\text{dd}$ decreases, the superfluid component grows stronger, resulting in increased damping.
-This suggests that the droplet crystal experiences the superfluid background as a ``viscous'' medium that dissipates the crystal motion, and that measuring the damping rate is a direct measure of the superfluid fraction.
-We note that this prediction may help to interpret the observations of Ref.~\cite{liebster2025observation}, where transverse phonons were found to decay rapidly in the density-modulated regime.
+We quantify this damping by tracking the droplet positions and fitting the envelope of their oscillations with an exponential function of the form $A + B e^{-\Gamma t / \hbar}$.
+The extracted decay rates, $\Gamma$, as a function of the interaction parameter $\epsilon_\text{dd}$ are shown in Fig.~\ref{Fig:Normal_supersolid}.

+As $\epsilon_\text{dd}$ decreases, the superfluid component becomes stronger, resulting in increased damping.
+This indicates that the superfluid background acts as a ``viscous'' medium, with the damping rate providing a direct measure of superfluid fraction.
+This may help interpreting recent observations~\cite{liebster2025observation} of rapidly decaying transverse phonons in the density-modulated regime.
 Our results suggest that longer-lived excitations could persist if similar dynamics were explored at greater modulation depths, approaching the equivalent isolated droplet regime.

 This damping trend persists across different barrier parameters: larger values of $V_0$ and $W_0$ generally lead to higher decay rates for fixed $\epsilon_\text{dd}$, as stronger initial forces are imparted to the droplets [Fig.~\ref{Fig:Normal_supersolid}].
 Simultaneously, the superfluid background becomes excited and emits sound waves, which remain confined between the droplets.
-While soliton formation in this regime cannot be ruled out, any such structures are extremely shallow due to the weak disturbance of the background and are indistinguishable from sound waves.
-Note that counter-propagating gray soliton pairs are generated in superfluids upon the barrier release [see SM~\cite{supp}], similar to their non-dipolar counterparts.
+While solitary wave formation in this regime cannot be ruled out, any such structures are extremely shallow due to the weak disturbance of the background and are indistinguishable from sound waves.
+Note that counter-propagating gray solitary wave pairs are generated in superfluids upon the barrier release [see SM~\cite{supp}], similar to their non-dipolar counterparts.